Oil and Gas Terms Beginning with “M” — Page 5

 A unit of measurement for the corrosion rate of a coupon, abbreviated as mpy.
 A mil is one thousandth of an inch.
 Read more →

-Ownership of the right to exploit, mine or produce all minerals lying beneath the surface of a property.
-In this case, minerals include all hydrocarbons.
-Mineral interests include: 1. the right to use as much of the… Read more →
+A mineral interest is the ownership of the right to exploit, mine, or produce all minerals lying beneath the surface of a property — including all hydrocarbons (oil, natural gas, condensate, natural gas liquids) as well… Read more →

-The smallest diameter present in a wellbore through which a tool string must pass to enable access to the operating depth or zone of interest.
-The minimum restriction determines the maximum tool string outside diameter… Read more →
+The minimum restriction in well intervention operations is the smallest internal diameter present in the wellbore through which an intervention tool string must pass to enable access to the operating depth or zone of… Read more →

 Pertaining to a condition in which two or more fluids can mix in all proportions and form a single homogeneous phase.
 Read more →